miracuse/miracuse.github.io/docs/classes/soldier/index.md

 {% include single_solider_kit.html %}

 Techniques are Kits that modify attacks.
 They add additional effects, such as increasing damage, hitting multiple enemies, or targeting multiple enemies at once.
 For example, the _Cleave_ Kit might be used to:

 -   Swing an axe through a horde of goblins.
--   Shoot a volley of arrows at several bandits.
+-   Shoot a volley of arrows at a cluster of bandits.
 -   Throw a javelin that destroys cover and strikes the assassin hiding behind it.
 -   Ricochet a thrown shield off of one enemy and into another.